 Another policy Reagan highlighted in his speech was the prohibition of federal funds to finance abortions in the District of Columbia.
-This, too, was overturned two years ago, thanks to a Democratic Congress and president that rejected funding for school vouchers for poor children in Washington, DC, but supported funding for abortions for the mothers of those children.
+This, too, was overturned last year, thanks to a Democratic Congress and president that rejected funding for school vouchers for poor children in Washington, DC, but supported funding for abortions for the mothers of those children.

 Yes, I know the contrast is breathtaking, but it’s true.

 Reagan talked more about abortion funding, and specifically “the so-called Grove City [College] legislation sponsored by Senator [Ted] Kennedy.”
 “This bill,” noted Reagan, “would mean that all hospitals and colleges receiving federal funds, even those with religious affiliations, would be open to lawsuits if they failed to provide abortions.”
 The usually affable Reagan said: “this one really touches my temperature control.”

 Needless to say, all of this is extremely relevant right now, thanks to how Americans voted on November 4, 2008.

 There was much more Reagan said in this speech, but I’ll close with two poignant thoughts: